PrincetonUniversity/hpc_beginning_workshop/07_slurm/README.md

 python myscript.py
 ```

+The example above runs a python script using 1 cpu-core and 190 GB of memory.

 ## Multithreaded Jobs

 Sometimes you might want to run jobs using technologies like OpenMP or MPI.
 These